Chapter 3 : Romance By Stealth

 Our banter transitioned into normal chitchat and a good amount of new gossip on Darcy’s part.
 We talked for such a long time that I really was in danger of returning to the office late if we didn’t leave right away.

-go back now,” said Darcy, “at least promise me you’ll come to the Hinkydrunk after work today.”
+“If we must go back now,” said Darcy, “at least promise me you’ll come to the Hinkydrunk after work today.”

 I bit my lip in uncertainty.
 “I don’t know – ”